ansilo-data/ansilo/ansilo-docs/docs/best-practices/schema-organisation.md

 and cannot be changed.

 :::info
 The `public` schema has a special meaning within an Ansilo node.
-All tables and views defined in the public schema will automatically be published in the node's data catalog through the query workbench.
+The structure of all tables and views defined in the public schema will automatically be published in the node's data catalog through the query workbench.
+Access to query the data still has to be granted normally.

-It is important that only tables and views that are intended to be public are created in the `public` schema.
+It is important that only tables and views that are intended to be made accessible are created in the `public` schema.
 :::

 :::tip